icon-project/documentation/references/java-sdk.md

 transaction:ConfirmedTransaction...stepLimit=0xfa0...value=0x21e19e...version=0x3...
 ```

-You can check the following information using the ConfirmedTransaction:
+You can check the following information using the `ConfirmedTransaction`:

 - version : json rpc server version
-- to : Receiving address of transaction
+- to : Receiving address of the transaction
 - value: The amount of ICX coins to transfer to the address.
 If omitted, the value is assumed to be 0
 - timestamp: timestamp of the transmitting transaction (unit: microseconds)
 - nid : network ID